optimum-os/daruma-ball/README.md

     $ npm run start

     # production
-    # deploy your react app, and put the URL in src/index.js
+    # deploy your react app (some of free hosting services : surge and firebase), and put the URL in src/index.js
     $ npm run build
   ```